yoamzil/yoamzil/README.md

 </div>

 <p align="center">
-  A passionate learner and computer science student at UM6P - 1337 MED (42 Network) and ALX.
+  A passionate learner and computer science student at UM6P - 1337 MED (42 Network).
 I love exploring new technologies and using them to solve real-life problems.
 </p>

 <p align="center">